canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

    instance named ``Sid-MLKit``.

 2. ``%USERPROFILE%\.cloud-init\<ID>-<VERSION_ID>.user-data`` for the
-   distro specific configuration, matched by the distro ID and VERSION_CODENAME entries as specified in ``/etc/os-release``.
+   distro-specific configuration, matched by the distro ID and VERSION_CODENAME entries as specified in ``/etc/os-release``.
 Example:
-   ``ubuntu-22.04.user-data`` will affect any instance created from an Ubuntu 22.04 Jammy Jellyfish image, if a more specific configuration file does not match.
+   ``ubuntu-22.04.user-data`` will affect any instance created from an Ubuntu 22.04 Jammy Jellyfish image if a more specific configuration file does not match.

-3. ``%USERPROFILE%\.cloud-init\<ID>-all.user-data`` for the distro specific
+3. ``%USERPROFILE%\.cloud-init\<ID>-all.user-data`` for the distro-specific
    configuration, matched by the distro ID entry in ``/etc/os-release``, regardless of the release version.
 Example: ``debian-all.user-data`` will affect any instance created from any Debian GNU/Linux image, regardless of